gabdank/ontogent/README.md

 ### UBERON API Integration

-The application connects to the UBERON ontology through its API.
-The default configuration points to the public Ontobee API endpoint, but you can customize it through environment variables.
+The application connects to the UBERON ontology through the EBI OLS4 API.
+The default configuration points to the public EBI OLS4 API endpoint, but you can customize it through environment variables.

 For custom API integration, implement the following in `.env` file: